ibm-cloud-docs/vpc/limitations.md

 ## Compute restrictions
 {: #compute-restrictions}

-* Start and Stop actions are not registered under virtual server instance activity in the UI.
+* Start and Stop actions are not registered under virtual server instance activity in the console.
 * The placement group of the instance can't be changed after an instance is provisioned with a placement group.
 You must delete the instance to remove it from the placement group.
 * API support for creating new instances from an existing boot volume is temporarily suspended.
 For more information, see the [API change log](/docs/vpc?topic=vpc-api-change-log).